 And percolation can significantly increase sensitivity.
 When cold liquid causes your filling to contract, that liquid can get sucked deep into the tooth, causing sharp pain because the cold is transmitted directly to the pulp via the tubules.

 But we can help you get restorations that will cut down on sensitivity and preserve your natural tooth material for longer.
 Tooth-colored restorations can be used to give you teeth that aren’t just more attractive, they’re healthier, too.

-To learn more about replacing your metallic fillings with healthier and more attractive tooth-colored ones, please call (843) 706-2999 for an appointment with a Hilton Head cosmetic dentist and Beyond Exceptional Dentistry.
+To learn more about replacing your metallic fillings with healthier and more attractive tooth-colored ones, please call (843) 706-2999 for an appointment with a Hilton Head cosmetic dentist offering Beyond Exceptional Dentistry.